rse/peertime/README.md

 About
 -----

-This is a small JavaScript library for Node.js and the Browser to synchronize the time between networking peers.
+This is a small JavaScript library for Node.js and the Browser to synchronize the time between networking peers by determining a globally-aligned local time.
+This is inevitable in a network of peers where exchanged data has to be locally timestamped with a globally agreed time.

 Algorithm
 ---------